Welcome to your go-to guide on Classic Dashboard Widgets!

 Top Social Posts

-The Top Social Posts widget displays a summary of the social content with the highest social reach value within a given date range.
-The widget can display up to 5 inputs.
+The Top Social Posts widget displays a summary of the social content with the highest social reach within a given date range.
+It can display up to 5 inputs.

 Top Posters by Volume